 RELATED: 30 Perfect Fall Family Day Trips from NYC

 See pumpkins, scarecrows, and plenty of seasonal fall foliage at the New York Botanical Garden.
 Photo courtesy of the NYBG

-Visit the New York Botanical Garden to enjoy the changing of the season and enjoy a season-long display of pumpkins and scarecrows.
+Visit the New York Botanical Garden to enjoy the fall foliage and a season-long display of pumpkins and scarecrows.

 Visit Governors Island once the summer crowds die down, and consider an overnight glamping expedition for an extra special treat—Collective Retreats is open through October.

 Who says beach season is over?
 Activities abound in the offseason at these Jersey Shore towns.